-As of 2014, the data acquired from this most recent study is 9 years old.
-More up-to-date information would be invaluable for further program evaluation; OCRRA continues to consider its ability to devote resources to planning and executing another large-scale Waste Quantification & Classification.
+As of 2018, the data acquired from this most recent study is thirteen years old.
+More up-to-date information would be invaluable for further program evaluation; accordingly, OCRRA plans to conduct another large-scale Waste Quantification & Classification in 2019.